Meet Dandelion’s First Residential Customers

 “We were absolutely shocked when the company withdrew its proposal; when I first heard it, I thought it was a joke,” Meier said.

-Bob and Becky are organizing their second annual Renewable Energy & Sustainable Living Fair Oct.
-28 in Rensselaer, NY (Dandelion will be exhibiting there).
+Bob and Becky organize an annual Renewable Energy & Sustainable Living Fairs in Rensselaer, NY.
 Becky says she hopes other homeowners will take a look at renewable heating and air conditioning, as well as the many other ways to reduce the use of fossil fuels.

-The system costs $20,000 upfront (after a geothermal rebate from NYSERDA), or can be financed for zero down, with payments of around $150 per month.
-The average homeowner can save anywhere from $25,000 to $75,000 in energy costs over the life of the system, and greatly reduce their home’s carbon footprint.
+The system costs ~$20,000 upfront (after a geothermal New York state rebate and Federal tax credit), or can be financed for zero down, with payments of around $135 per month.
+Typical homeowners in New York will save thousands of dollars each year if they switch from heating oil or propane to Dandelion geothermal, and greatly reduce their home’s carbon footprint.

 Sign up here to see if you can save money from a Dandelion home geothermal installation.